PrefectHQ/prefect/docs/guides/webhooks.md

 }
 ```

-The resulting event will be filled out with the default values for `occurred`, `id`, and
+The resulting event is filled out with the default values for `occurred`, `id`, and
 other fields as described [above](#event-fields-that-prefect-cloud-populates-for-you).

 ### Accepting CloudEvents